 Tom "Nelly" Nelson

 Tom "Nelly" Nelson has spent over a half-century on the waters, uplands and mountain ranges of his beloved home, the vast Pacific Northwest.
 For the past decade and a half, Nelly has been the voice of Seattle Saturday morning outdoor radio where his lifetime of hunting & fishing experience and his communication skills have been put to the test.
+In 2019, Salmon & Steelhead Journal named Nelly as one of "The 25 Most Influential Anglers In The West".
 From his childhood on the rivers and bays of Puget Sound to the salmon, herring and charter fishing fleets of Alaska, Tom has taken full advantage of all that the challenging outdoor classroom has to offer.

 This week on the Outdoor Line on 710 ESPN Seattle